 A few more thoughts on recent discussions of density.
 Better Cities and Towns offers a summary of Richard Florida’s recent speech (video is corrupted, unfortunately – it gets very choppy 1/3 the way through) at CNU.
 The twitter summary: quality of place trumps density.

-Like previous discussions on the topic,
+Like previous discussions

 Continue reading What do we mean by ‘density’?